Brand Name: Advil, Motrin, PediaCare Children's Pain Reliever/Fever Reducer IB, PediaCare Infant's Pain Reliever/Fever Reducer IB

 What Are Warnings and Precautions for Ibuprofen?

-Nonsteroidal anti-inflammatory drugs (NSAIDs) may increase risk of serious cardiovascular thrombotic events, myocardial infarction (MI), and stroke, which can be fatal Risk may increase with duration of use Patients with existing cardiovascular disease or risk factors for such disease may be at greater risk NSAIDs are contraindicated for perioperative pain in setting of coronary artery bypass graft (CABG) surgery
+Nonsteroidal anti-inflammatory drugs (NSAIDs) may increase the risk of serious cardiovascular thrombotic events, myocardial infarction (MI), and stroke, which can be fatal Risk may increase with duration of use Patients with existing cardiovascular disease or risk factors for such disease may be at greater risk NSAIDs are contraindicated for perioperative pain in the setting of coronary artery bypass graft (CABG) surgery

 This medication contains ibuprofen.
 Do not take Advil, Motrin, PediaCare Children's Pain Reliever/Fever Reducer IB, or PediaCare Infant's Pain Reliever/Fever Reducer IB if you are allergic to ibuprofen or any ingredients contained in this drug.